 Okko's Inn is a 2018 anime movie created by Madhouse and directed by Kitarô Kôsaka.
 It is based on the Japanese novels Wakaookami Wa Shogakusei (The Young Innkeeper Is a Grade Schooler!), which got an anime adaptation in Spring 2018.
 While based on the same property, the series and movie are unrelated.

 The movie focuses on Okko, who, after losing her parents in a car crash, is sent to help run her grandmother's Japanese inn.
 It's not long before she meets mischievous ghosts, the entitled rival innkeeper Matsuki Akino, and several customers, which is a lot to handle, especially when Okko is convinced her parents are still alive.
 At Hananoyu Inn all are welcome, and Okko learns that helping others can help herself as well.

 This movie contains examples of:

 - Alternate Continuity: The series and movie are both alternate retellings of the original novels.
 The TV show is much lighter, more comedic, and focuses more on slice of life, whereas the movie focuses much more on Okko, her grief, how she copes with it, and having her deal with aspects of her past that catch up with her, along with the revelation that her ghost friends might leave.

 - Beware the Nice Ones: Uribo is basically a nice ghost, but when he sees Okko being insulted, he rushes to her defense by either insulting said offender or, in Matsuki's case, draws mustaches on her face.

-- But Now I Must Go: After Okko learns all she can and comes to terms with her parents' death the ghosts leave to be reborn in human bodies.
+- But Now I Must Go: After Okko learns all she can and comes to terms with her parents' deaths the ghosts leave to be reborn in human bodies.

 - Coming-of-Age Story: The story is about Okko learning to come to terms with loss, and also to be more self-sufficient and helping others.